OWASP/www-chapter-berhampore/index.md

 #### Call For Speakers

-Call For Speakers is open - if you would like to present a talk on Application Security or any trending security topics at future OWASP Murshidabad Chapter events - please review and agree with the OWASP Speaker Agreement and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail.
+Call For Speakers is open - if you would like to present a talk on Application Security or any trending security topics at future OWASP BerhamporeChapter events - please review and agree with the OWASP Speaker Agreement and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail.

 Sponsors